The more that you read, the more things you will know. The more that you learn, the more places you’ll go. – Dr. Seuss.

 From the moment I picked up this book, I couldn’t put it down.
 It’s engaging, funny, and accurate.
 And I refer to it all the time.

-Jeff divides the book into four major families: ales, lagers, wheat beers, and sours & wild ales.
+Jeff divides his bartender book into four major families: ales, lagers, wheat beers, and sours & wild ales.
 And then he explores each of these families in depth.
 You’ll learn about brewing, the different beer styles, different ingredients, beer history, and much more.

 Yep, that’s ahead of any spirit, cocktail, & wine you’ll ever sell behind the bar.